 DO find a fabulous rooftop or patio.
 There are tons of great spots from Linger’s perfect skyline view of the city to the hidden gardens at Domo.
 Just sitting outside Little Man with a glorious scoop of salted Oreo listening to their live music makes for a pretty great date.
-Alternatively, take a stroll around one of the many farmer’s markets in the summertime or hit up Jazz Nights at City Park.

 DO get competitive.
 Designed for the ADD crowd, almost every bar in Denver has some type of game, from the volleyball at View House to bowling at Punch Bowl to giant Jenga, just about everywhere.
-Challenge me – everyone knows that second place is just the first loser.
+Challenge her – everyone knows that second place is just the first loser.

 DO explore the inventive food scene.
 I like to describe Denver’s dining culture as stoner chic.
 There are some very inventive combinations from the Pop Rocks Hamachi at Tag to Pad Thai Pig Ears at Euclid Hall.
 Be adventurous, open-minded and push each other’s limits.
 There are equally creative drink options if you’re looking to mix it up.